-There are four basic types of leaf blowers namely electric hand-held, gas powered hand-held, gas powered backpack and the self-propelled blower.
-By using certain types of blowers, first, the blowers use a vacuum and allows the blower to collect the debris and the leaves and twigs in a bag that are attached to the blower for convenience sake.
-It also makes it easy to dispose it off.
-The conversion type of leaf blower is ideally best suited for landscaping, when tidiness and class, determine the quality of the work done.
-A simple DIY method for the same is to use vacuums and string trimmers together.
+There are four basic types of leaf blowers namely electric hand-held, gas-powered hand-held, gas-powered backpack, and the self-propelled blower.
+Blowers use a vacuum and allow it to collect debris, leaves, and twigs in a bag that is attached to the blower for convenience sake.
+It also makes it easy to dispose of.
+The conversion type of leaf blower is ideally best suited for landscaping when tidiness and class, determine the quality of the work done.
+A simple DIY method is to use vacuums and string trimmers together.

-By using a corded blower, you can expect it to provide consistent electricity, without being held back by the weight of the battery.
-However, it will restrict the mobility; this makes it ideal for clearing small areas and for house yards.
-You will also have to find a compatible cord for the corded blower.
-The cordless leaf blower, however, has high mobility.
-The batteries that are of higher voltages last longer and provide more time.
-They also add weight.
-The batteries will, however, have to be recharged periodically.
-Based on the importance of the work you do, make sure you have a spare battery with you, in the case of battery failure.
+By using a corded blower, you can expect it to provide consistent electricity, without being held back by the weight of the battery, however, it will restrict mobility; this makes it ideal for clearing small areas and house yards.
+You will also have to find a compatible cord for a corded blower.
+The best cordless leaf vacuum blower, however, has high mobility.
+The batteries that are of higher voltages last longer and provide more time, but they also add weight.
+The batteries will have to be recharged periodically.
+Based on the importance of the work you do, make sure you have a spare battery with you, in case of battery failure.

 Electric Handheld Blower

-It works really well on smaller areas and is compact in size.
-The biggest advantage is that, it is smaller in size.
+It works well in smaller areas and is compact in size, which happens to be their most significant advantage.
 It is not very noisy and fairly quiet when it starts up.
 It is generally corded, but battery powered variants also exist.
-Among the battery powered variants, there are different capacities and most of them are not as powerful as the gas powered variants.
-Before you can purchase this type of leaf blower, make sure you evaluate the area that you have that must be cleared and also decide if the cord will get tangled up.
-And the most important factor of them all, is to see if there is a power source at a convenient place.
+Among the battery-powered types, there are different capacities, and most of them are not as powerful as the gas-powered ones.
+Before you can purchase this type of leaf blower, make sure you evaluate the area that you need to clear and also decide if the cord will get tangled up in the process.
+And the most important factor of them all is to see if there is a power source at a convenient place.

 Gas Powered Handheld Blower

-In cases where the power requirement is more than the power delivered by the electric blower and when the purpose is purely residential, you can opt for the gas powered handheld blower.
-The absence of the cord makes it easier to handle and maneuver.
-The leaf blower is slightly towards the heavier side, unlike the electric model.
-It is also more expensive and requires maintenance of the engine.
-The fuels will also have to be mixed for smooth operation.
+In cases where the power requirement is more than the power that can be delivered by an electric blower, and when the purpose is purely residential, you can opt for a gas-powered handheld blower.
+Because there is no cord, it is easier to handle and work with.

 Gas Powered Backpack Blower